ShelFrench/cs15l-lab-reports/lab-report-1-week-2.md

 ![sshKeygen](sshKeygen.png)

 Then we need to save the private key by logging on to the server and using `mkdir` to create a .ssh folder.
-Log out and on the client use the command `scp` in this format with your own information to save the key from client to server. `scp C:/Users/sheld/.ssh/id_rsa.pub cs15lwi22agb@ieng6.ucsd.edu:~/.ssh/authorized_keys`.
+Log out and on the client use the command `scp` in this format with your own information to save the key from client to server.
+Using
+`> scp C:/Users/sheld/.ssh/id_rsa.pub cs15lwi22agb@ieng6.ucsd.edu:~/.ssh/authorized_keys` to save the key to the server.
 Now you can use the scp and ssh command without the need of a password.